4 Cybersecurity Budget Management Tips

 It’s never an ‘easy’ day for cybersecurity teams.
 On one hand, they’re facing the potential concerns related to an economic downturn, especially tech start-ups.
-And on the other hand, organisations of every size are experiencing a significant cybersecurity skills gap paired with budget cuts despite the fact that there’s more malicious cyber activity than ever, including state-sponsored attacks on US businesses.
+And on the other hand, organizations of every size are experiencing a significant cybersecurity skills gap paired with budget cuts despite the fact that there’s more malicious cyber activity than ever, including state-sponsored attacks on US businesses.

 For security teams facing cuts during a recession, there are opportunities for security leaders to realign security spending without sacrificing efficiency.